cagaananhans-dotcom/Caga-anan_HansUriel_ShoppingCartActivity/README.md

 • Added quantity input and prevention of duplicate entries.

+• Added a logic where you can’t buy more than the available stock and prevention of adding new items when cart is full.

 AI USAGE IN THIS PROJECT:

 • “Why am I getting an error with my variable not being declared?"